Higher Education in Prison (HEP) in Georgia

-Click on any of the names or logos below to learn more about programs that provide higher education to people in prison and other justice-impacted people in Georgia.
-Each of these programs is committed to providing high-quality, in-person instruction.
+Click on any of the names or logos below to learn more about programs that provide higher education to people in prison in GA or that otherwise support justice-impacted people in Georgia.

 A collaborative project of the Atlanta Theological Association (ATA) and Arrendale State Prison’s Chaplaincy Department, the Certificate in Theological Studies (CTS) is a yearlong program of theological education for incarcerated women, with classes designed and taught by graduate students and faculty from four ATA schools: Candler School of Theology, McAfee School of Theology at Mercer University, the Interdenominational Theological Center and Columbia Theological Seminary.

 Common Good Atlanta provides incarcerated people with broad, democratic access to higher education so they can develop a better understanding of both themselves and the societal forces at work around them.
 Common Good offers college courses at Phillips State Prison, Burruss Correctional Facility, Whitworth Women’s Facility, and Metro Reentry Facility as well as courses in downtown Atlanta that provide credit through Bard College.